-Known for its canals, row houses, old-world charm and progressive, bike-centric culture, picturesque Amsterdam is a destination that should be on the list for every bride-to-be considering a romantic European mini-moon that is an eclectic mix of old and new, culture and nightlife, and is readily accessible from the States.
+Known for its canals, rowhouses, old-world charm and progressive, bike-centric culture, picturesque Amsterdam is a destination that should be on the list for every bride-to-be considering a romantic European mini-moon that is an eclectic mix of old and new, culture and nightlife, and is readily accessible from the States.

 Getting to Amsterdam is a breeze — which is key when you're planning for just a few days away.
-A seven-hour direct flight from most East Coast airport hubs, Amsterdam's Schiphol Airport connects to the compact city center via a 15-minute train ride; once on the ground, most everything you'll want to see or do is walkable, bikeable or a short Uber ride away.
+A seven-hour direct flight from most East Coast airport hubs, Amsterdam's Schiphol Airport connects to the compact city center via a 15-minute train ride.
+Once on the ground, most everything you'll want to see or do is walkable, bikeable or a short Uber ride away.
 Cycling in Amsterdam is more than a pastime, it's a way of life: the ratio of bikes to residents is 1:1.
 Most hotels will have bikes on-site for guests to borrow or rent; otherwise, the concierge team will be able to point you in the direction of the closest bike rental facility.

 A Dose of Culture

 Amsterdam is home to an impressive roster of cultural institutions, including the Rijksmuseum, the Van Gogh Museum, the Stedelijk Museum, the Hermitage Amsterdam and the Anne Frank House, as well as a number of quirkier cultural offerings, including museums dedicated to bags and purses, cats, fluorescent art and, yes, the world's oldest sex museum.
-A smart way to organize your days is to plan to visit 1-2 sites each day, allowing for plenty of time for an afternoon pint and people watching from a sidewalk cafe or one of the city's many terrace bars, Amsterdam's version of a beer garden.
+A smart way to organize your days is to plan to visit one to two sites each day, allowing for plenty of time for an afternoon pint and people watching from a sidewalk cafe or one of the city's many terrace bars, Amsterdam's version of a beer garden.
 Strolling or cycling through Amsterdam's lush parks is a must — Vondelpark, the city's largest green space, is located adjacent to the Museumkwartier and makes for a perfect picnic destination after a morning museum visit.

-Sightseeing By Sea
+Sightseeing by Sea